 A number of treatments may be given for smoke inhalation.

-- It may take time for your lungs to fully heal, and some people may have scarring and shortness of breath for the rest of their lives.
-Avoid triggering factors, such as cigarette smoke.
+Medications such as various inhalers and pain medications may be prescribed.
+There may still be shortness of breath with minimal exertion.
+It may take time for the lungs to fully heal, and some people may have scarring and shortness of breath for the rest of their lives.
+It's important to avoid triggering factors such as cigarette smoke.

 Prevention is key when discussing smoke inhalation.
 Numerous prevention strategies can be employed to avoid exposure to smoke.